Head of Product / BlinkPay - Auckland, New Zealand

 By catching onto the internet early, Adrian Smith has built a breadth of knowledge and experience in the digital business sector.

-Adrian moved to the UK in 2006 and quickly worked his way up through a variety of digital customer experience, web channel and analytics roles.
+Prior to that he had been living in the UK for 15 years, where he quickly worked his way up through a variety of digital customer experience, web channel and analytics roles.

 “To be a director in a company of 64,000 people across 35 countries worldwide, you’re in the top 1%.
 I’m proud of that, as to get there I had to get past tropes of 'Adrian is a bit too honest, too direct’, and adapt how I interacted in the British workplace."